-What are the best ways to keep a mattress in good condition during moving or storage?
-Below are some tips for mattress storage.
+What is the best way to store a mattress and keep it in good condition during moving or storage?
+Learn how to store a mattress below.

-- Avoid storing mattresses in the basement.
 Basements can be damp, which could damage the mattress.
+In order to protect your mattress from potential damage, never store it in your basement.
 Also, keep mattresses away from pets and sharp objects.

 More Tidy Life Tips